mastaehe/bonsaiai.github.io/source/includes/library-reference/_simulator.html.md

 Returns the brain being used for this simulation.

 ## string name()
-Returns the simulator name that was passed in when contructed
+Returns the simulator name that was passed in when constructed

 ## bool predict()
 Returns weather or not the simulation is setup to run in predict or training mode